MirruK/Advent_of_Code/readme.md

 Solutions are in Python.
 This repository is mostly for my own use.
-Do not expect to see exemplary code following all the best practices
+Do not expect to see exemplary code, following all the best practices.

 Happy holidays!
 If that's relevant when reading this :)